About the In-house Network advisory committee

 Luke Corcoran

-Luke studied philosophy and politics at the University of Manchester and completed the GDL at Leeds Metropolitan University and the LPC at BPP Law School.
+Luke studied philosophy and politics at the University of Manchester and completed the Graduate Diploma in Law (GDL) at Leeds Metropolitan University and the Legal Practice Course (LPC) at BPP Law School.

 Amanda Gill is a white woman with blonde hair.